BadrChoubai/high-performance-sqlite/5-indexes/Other-types-of-Indexes.md

 # Other Types of Indexes

-Here’s the summary for "Other Types of Indexes":

 Indexes in SQLite are powerful tools for optimizing queries.
 Beyond standard indexes, there are several specialized types that can be particularly useful: